fybrik/mover/README.md

 Afterwards it can be pushed to a registry using the `docker push` command.

-### Local building for use with local datamesh in kind registry
+### Local building for use with local kind registry

-1. ```docker build -t localhost:5000/datamesh/spark-base:2.4.6 -f src/main/docker/spark/Dockerfile src/main/docker/spark```
+1. ```docker build -t localhost:5000/the-mesh-for-data/spark-base:2.4.6 -f src/main/docker/spark/Dockerfile src/main/docker/spark```
 2. ```mvn package jib:dockerBuild -DskipTests -Plocal-registry```

 ### Setting up the registry in RedHat CodeReady Containers